team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/README.md

 This repository contains a series of scripts that were used in generating the results and figures for the manuscript.
 The analysis is divided into several sections, each corresponding to a specific aspect of the study.
 These are:

+- **Coverage depth QC analysis**: This section includes the scripts used for the analysis of the coverage depths across the pulled regions. filtering of samples based on coverage depth.
+See [README](./documentation/Coverage_depth_check.md) file in the `documentation` folder for more details on how to reproduce the analysis.
 - **Variant calling and annotation**: This section includes the scripts used for variant calling from whole exome sequencing data.
 It includes the generation of VCF files and the filtering of variants based on various criteria.
-See [README](documentation/Somatic_Variant_calling.md) file in the `documentation` folder for more details on how to reproduce the analysis.
+See [README](./documentation/Somatic_Variant_calling.md) file in the `documentation` folder for more details on how to reproduce the analysis.
 - **Assessment of _NFATC1_ expression on endothelial cells**: This section looks at the expression of _NFATC1_ in endothelial cells across organs, annotated cells on the skin dataset and  differential expression analysis between Endothelial cells on the skin by _NFATC1_ expression from the _Tabula Sapiens_ single cell datasets.
 It includes the analyses and the generation of relevant plots for the figures.
-To reproduce the analysis, please refer to the [README](documentation/Tabula_sapiens_NFATC1_exp_analysis.md) file in the `documentation` folder.
+To reproduce the analysis, please refer to the [README](./documentation/Tabula_sapiens_NFATC1_exp_analysis.md) file in the `documentation` folder.

 ## Dependencies